Jean Reynier: Early military career (1792-1798)

 Reynier joined the French Army as a gunner in 1792 and was drafted in October into the Army of the North, in which he saw action at the Battle of Jemappes that year, then the at the siege of Maastricht and the Battle of Neerwinden in 1793.

-He saw rapid promotion appointed by the representatives of the people Bentabole and Delmas adjutant general battalion commander, on the 5th of September 1793.
-Followed soon after by appointed by the representative of the people Florent Guiot [Fr] as adjutant general brigade commander and chief of staff of the General Joseph Souham's division in the Army of the North, on the 17th of February, 1794.
+He saw rapid promotion appointed by the representatives of the people Bentabole and Delmas adjutant general battalion commander, on 5 September 1793.
+Followed soon after by appointed by the representative of the people Florent Guiot [Fr] as adjutant general brigade commander and chief of staff of the General Joseph Souham's division in the Army of the North, on 17 February 1794.

 In June 1794 he refused further promotion to brigadier general, claiming he was too young.
-He would see service in the conquest of Holland, including action at the crossing of the frozen Waal river on the 10th of January 1795.
-He would eventually accept a promotion to brigadier general, on January the 13th.
-And undertook a provisional appointment as chief of staff of the Army of the North in place of Liébert [Fr], at the end of March before resuming command of his brigade upon the arrival of Nicolas Ernault des Bruslys, on July 13.
+He would see service in the conquest of Holland, including action at the crossing of the frozen Waal river on 10 January 1795.
+He would eventually accept a promotion to brigadier general, on 13 January.
+And undertook a provisional appointment as chief of staff of the Army of the North in place of Liébert [Fr], at the end of March before resuming command of his brigade upon the arrival of Nicolas Ernault des Bruslys, on 13 July.

 He was promoted to brigade general in January 1795, and received the assignment of chief of staff of the Army of the Rhine and Moselle under Moreau in March 1796, soon promoted yet again to general of division in November of the same year but retaining the staff role.

 Expedition to Egypt and fall from favour (1798-1803)

 The peace of Amiens saw a pause in fighting in Europe and Reynier secured a position in Napoleon's Army of the Orient as a divisional general.

 Participating in the conquest of Malta and the following Egyptian campaign in 1798, commanding a division at the Battle of the Pyramids and, in 1799, at the sieges of El Arish and Acre.
 Later, under the command of General Jacques-Francois Menou he defended against the British counter-invasion of Egypt in 1801.
 His division was present but not engaged in the Battle of Alexandria.

-Reynier openly opposed General-in-Chief Jacques-François Menou, who had him arrested in Alexandria by General Jacques Zacharie Destaing [Fr], on May 14 and sent back to France on the Lodi landing at Nice on June 28.
-Reynier would then be dismissed from service but sent home with active pay, July 31.
+Reynier openly opposed General-in-Chief Jacques-François Menou, who had him arrested in Alexandria by General Jacques Zacharie Destaing [Fr], on 14 May and sent back to France on the Lodi landing at Nice on 28 June.
+Reynier would then be dismissed from service but sent home with active pay on 31 July.
 Reynier would published a work on Egypt in which he criticized Menou (the work was seized by order of the First Consul Bonaparte).
-Following this controversy he would kill General Destaing in a duel in Paris on May 5, 1802.
-For this he would fall further in favour and be exiled from Paris in Nièvre.
+Following this controversy he would kill General Destaing in a duel in Paris on 5 May 1802.
+For this he would fall further out of favour and be exiled from Paris in Nièvre.